chidimo/Voidcoin/README.md

 This shows a list of all wallets in the system.
 The wallets are stored in a django database with the following fields

-    **alias** This is an identifier to help a registered user different between their different wallets **owner** The registered user who creates the wallet.
-Field is auto-filled for logged in user **public_key** The wallet address or public key **private_key** The wallet private key.
-Only the user who owns this wallet can see this key, in their dashboard **balance** The amount of coin balance in the wallet
+**alias:** Identifier to help a registered user differentiate between their various wallets.
+Must be unique for user **owner:** The registered user who creates the wallet.
+Field is auto-filled for logged in user **public_key:** The wallet address or public key **private_key:** The wallet private key.
+Only the user who owns this wallet can see this key, in their dashboard **balance:** The amount of coin balance in the wallet

 ### Transactions Index